Compensation (electoral systems)

 Compensation or correction is an optional mechanism of electoral systems, which corrects the results of one part of the system based on some criterion to achieve a certain result, usually to make it more proportional.
 There are in general two forms of compensation: vote linkage and seat linkage.

-Compensation exists in many ranked voting systems such as instant-runoff voting and single transferable voting, where votes for eliminated candidates (and in the case of STV, surplus votes of elected candidates) are transferred to other candidates, thereby compensating voters who voted for candidates who may not be elected (or whose votes were not needed to get a candidate elected).
-This is an example of vote linkage compensation in a single-tier system.
-The equivalent of this type of compensation in case of party-list proportional representation is the spare vote.
+Vote linkage compensation in a single-tier system occurs in many ranked voting systems such as instant-runoff voting and single transferable voting, where votes for eliminated candidates (and in the case of STV, surplus votes of elected candidates) are transferred to other candidates, thereby compensating voters who voted for candidates who may not be elected (or whose votes were not needed to get a candidate elected).
+This is an example of The equivalent of this type of compensation in case of party-list proportional representation is the spare vote.

+Most mixed compensatory electoral systems use seat linkage (typically mixed-member proportional representation).
+Some use multi-tier vote linkage, which usually leads to results that are less proportional.
 In mixed electoral systems compensation is usually contrasted with superposition, which means two electoral systems are used independently of each other with multiple tiers.
-Most mixed compensatory electoral systems use seat linkage (typically mixed-member proportional representation), however some use multi-tier vote linkage, which usually leads to less proportional results.

 Mechanism

-The two common ways compensation occurs are seat linkage compensation (or top-up) and vote linkage compensation (or vote transfer).
+Compensation commonly occurs either through seat linkage compensation (or top-up) or through vote linkage compensation (or vote transfer).
 Like a non-compensatory mixed system, a compensatory mixed system may be based on the mixed single vote (voters vote for a local candidate and that vote is used to set the party share of the popular vote for the party that the candidate belongs to) or it may be based on voters casting two separate votes.